-Like tampons, I would not suggest these as a first product for girls.
+Like tampons, I would not suggest these as the first product for children.
 They need to be really comfortable with inserting their fingers into their vagina, and with the blood involved.
 They can be a bit messy to use!

 For a more natural menstruation products, there are sea sponges.
 Sea sponges can be used as an alternative to tampons or menstrual cups.
 They are natural sea sponges that are cut into different shapes and sizes.
 They are used moist, and are inserted into the vagina to absorb blood.

 In Australia, sea sponges are no longer sold for the use of tampons, so you need to buy them for another purpose or online.
-They are not a product that I would recommend for young girls and I would suggest that girls are comfortable with tampons before they even think about using sea sponges.
+They are not a product that I would recommend for young children and I would suggest that tweens are comfortable with tampons before they even think about using sea sponges.
 And of course, to find out as much as you can before making a decision about using sea sponges.
-I found a really nice review about sea sponges for menstruation products here.
+I found a really nice review of sea sponges for menstruation products here.

 Depending on what part of the world you live in, you may be able to order some free period samples.
 I have asked the parents in my free facebook group, that parent group, if it is a thing in their country, and it only seems to happen in Australia, New Zealand and the United Kingdom.
 In the USA, all the period starter kits seem to be paid (not free).